 Managing the Clinical Value Proposition

 More than ever, success in the current strategic landscape requires that health systems are able to deliver better outcomes at lower price points, all while managing patient experience effectively.
 In order to maintain healthy margins in environments increasingly dependent on value-based performance, and to ultimately remain a “provider of choice” from a cost perspective, effective cost and outcome management is essential.
-The ability to do so requires CMOs to manage clinical performance in a way that drives value in these domains.
+The ability to do so requires Chief Medical Officers (CMO) to manage clinical performance in a way that drives value in these domains.

 To do this well, CMOs need to be adept at creating more effective organizational structures to drive performance, beyond being the individual subject matter expert and contributor in the C-suite.
 In addition, relying on the traditional medical staff governance structure alone has proven to be an unwieldy approach that tends to underperform other approaches.
 The CMO is uniquely positioned to understand the work ahead, to organize the appropriate structures to take action, and to provide the necessary support for these committees and work groups.
 Operationally and strategically-focused multi-disciplinary committees, such as those that typically lead service lines or clinical operational councils are two of examples of such structures.